origamiofficial/docker-pihole-unbound/README.md

 ![alt text](https://raw.githubusercontent.com/origamiofficial/docker-pihole-unbound/main/banner.png)

 > [!NOTE]
-> Development for the `development` tag is currently on going, there cloud be some bugs.
+> Development for the `development` tag is currently ongoing, there could be some bugs.
 The `development` tag uses Alpine Linux.
 If you're familiar with Alpine, we encourage you to check out the [Dockerfile-Dev-V6](https://github.com/origamiofficial/docker-pihole-unbound/blob/main/Dockerfile-Dev-V6) file.
 Your contributions are highly appreciated!

 ## Supported Architectures